-The Court-room was closely packed with people, and it was with great difficulty that I made my way to the seat reserved for me.
-Boulton and Park were in the dock, and I took my first view of them.
+duced to kiss him, never suspecting that I was in-was a map."
+There was no end of such evi-dence as this; but still nothing serious was proved against the prisoners until Saturday last, and people wondered what it all meant.
+On Saturday, however, your correspondent received a hint that the denouement was at hand, and he went down to the Bow Street Police Court to hear and see for himself.
+The Court-room was closely packed with people, and it was with great difficulty that.
+I made my way to the seat reserved for me.
+Boulton and Park were in the dock, and I jook my first view of them.
 I was prepared to be surprised, but it was with difficulty that I could bring myself to believe that the two prisoners in the dock, dressed as men, were not women.
-Boulton, as he stood in the dock, had every appearance of a heautiful, but somewhat blase, woman in male attire.
-Fancy a splendid and graceful form-well rounded, plump and supple, classical features, hazel eyes, a very pretty and delicate mouth, auburn hair thrown back from a white and low fore head, beautiful and delicate hands, and little feet-and you have the idea of Boulton; while for Park, call up the picture of another woman with somewhat of the same air, but with coarser features and a bolder look.
-I watched the pair for two hours, while the horribly disgusting evidence concerning their nameless crimes was related, and with every moment the surprise at the success of the deception they had so long practised grew less.
+Boulton, as he stood in the dock, had every appearance of a beautiful, but some-what blase, woman in male attire.
+Farsy a polendid and graceful form-well roanded, plump and supple, classical features, hazel piump and supple, classical features, hazel thrown back from a white and low fore-head, beautiful and delicate hands, and little for Park, call up the stree of Boulton ; while for Park, call up the stree of another woman with somewhat of the same air, but with moarser features and a bolder look.
+I watched the pair for two hours, while the horribly dis-gusting evidence concerning their nameless crimes was related, and with every moment the coarser leatures and a solution to horribly dis-the pair for two hours, while the horribly dis-gusting endence concerning their nameless crimes was related, and with every moment the surprise at the success of the deception they had so long practises grew less.
 They had played at being women so long that the habit had become fixed upon them.
-The mincing, but not ungraceful, carriage of the head; the lithe and supple movement of the body; the weak and girlish accents of their voices-every gesture and look and word was feminine.
-The syddence of the surgeons who had examined them was damnatory, but they listened to it with petulant impatience and without showing anything like manly indignation.
-They have been sent on for trial, and are under an indictment.
+The mincing, but not voraceful, carriage of the head; the lithe and girlish accents of their voices-every gestare and look and word was feminine.
+The weak and girlish accents of their voices-every gestare and look and word was feminine.
+The with petulant impatience and without showing anything like manly indignation.
+They have been sent on for trial, and are under an indict-ment.